ArnavT005/Boolean_Parser/README.md

 ---
 ### About:

 This project involves building a toy programming language that is capable of evaluating and type-checking a set of statements which may be boolean/arithmetic expressions, variable instantiations and function declaration/application upto a single formal parameter.
-The language also supports lambda expressions and uses **call-by value** method for function application.
+The language also supports lambda expressions and uses **call-by value** and **definition before usage** method for function application.

 ---